eweeks/cs171-hw2-weeks-esther/problem_1_answers.md

 How can you get the data using the GitHub API?

-Make a call to that users info, get a list of all there commits for that year, opened issues, and proposed pull requests.  //api.github.com/users/username/events ... then somehow narrow this down...
+Make a call to that users info, get a list of all their commits for that year, opened issues, and proposed pull requests.  //api.github.com/users/username/events ... then somehow narrow this down...